 The Bank's loan portfolio includes residential real estate, commercial real estate, construction, home equity, commercial and consumer segments.
 A substantial portion of the loan portfolio is secured by real estate in the eastern Massachusetts area.
-The Bank also lends to commercial real estate borrowers in the greater WMA and in the SFBA, and at December 31, 2021 and 2022, the Bank had an aggregate \$679.4 million and \$1.152 billion in net loans outstanding in these areas, respectively.
+The Bank also lends to commercial real estate borrowers in the greater WMA and in the SFBA.
+At December 31, 2022, the Bank had an aggregate \$1.152 billion in net loans outstanding in these areas, as compared to an aggregate \$1.318 billion at December 31, 2023.
 The ability of the Bank's debtors to honor their contracts is dependent upon real estate, construction, and general economic conditions in these markets.

-Loans that management has the intent and ability to hold for the foreseeable future or until maturity or pay-off are reported at their outstanding unpaid principal balances adjusted for charge-offs, the allowance for loan losses, and net deferred fees or costs on originated loans.
+Loans that management has the intent and ability to hold for the foreseeable future or until maturity or pay-off are reported at the amount of their outstanding principal, including deferred loan origination fees and costs, reduced by unearned discounts, and the ACL.
 Interest income is accrued on the unpaid principal balance.
-Loan origination fees and certain direct origination costs are deferred and recognized as an adjustment to the related loan yield using the interest method.
+Loan origination fees, net of certain direct origination costs, are deferred and recognized as an adjustment of the related loan yield using the interest method.

+Accrued interest is presented separately in the Consolidated Balance Sheets.
 The accrual of interest on mortgage and commercial loans is discontinued at the time a loan is 90 days past due (the loan is in default) unless the credit is well-secured and in the process of collection.
-Personal loans are typically charged-off no later than becoming 180 days past due.
+Personal loans are typically charged off no later than becoming 180 days past due.
 Past due status is based on contractual terms of the loan.
-In all cases, loans are placed on non-accrual or charged-off at an earlier date if collection of principal or interest is considered doubtful.
+In all cases, loans are placed on non-accrual or charged off at an earlier date if collection of principal or interest is considered doubtful.

-All interest accrued but not collected for loans that are placed on non-accrual or charged-off is reversed against interest income.
+All interest accrued but not collected for loans that are placed on non-accrual or charged off is reversed against interest income.
 The interest on these loans is accounted for on the cash-basis or cost-recovery method, until qualifying for return to accrual status.
 Loans are returned to accrual status when all the principal and interest amounts contractually due are brought current and future payments are reasonably assured.

-Allowance for loan losses
+Allowance for credit losses